mbiesiad/awesome-translations/README.md

 ## Online Courses

-- [UWashingtonX's I18n and l10n](https://www.edx.org/professional-certificate/uwashingtonx-internationalization-and-localization) - A collection of 3 courses of Internationalization and Internationalization for digital products provided by the University of Washington.
+- [UWashingtonX's I18n and l10n](https://www.edx.org/professional-certificate/uwashingtonx-internationalization-and-localization) - A collection of 3 courses of internationalization and internationalization for digital products provided by the University of Washington.
 - [Basic English Grammar and punctuation](https://www.coursera.org/learn/grammar-punctuation) - English grammar course for beginners provided by the University of California.
 - [Intermediate English Grammar and punctuation](https://www.coursera.org/specializations/intermediate-grammar) - English grammar course for people with experience provided by the University of California.
 - [Advanced English Grammar and punctuation](https://www.coursera.org/specializations/advanced-grammar-punctuation#courses) - English grammar course for experts provided by the University of California.